jbanahan/jbanahan/README.md

 - 👯 I’m looking to collaborate on Video Game development.
 After failing to deliver on a project with my brother and a close friend, I'd be interested in giving it another go with someone else who needs help with the software side of things.
 Gained knowledge of Unity from this experience.

-- 💬 Ask me to help with your OpenSource project if you feel overwhelmed!
-I'm expteremely likely to make time to help if I find the idea or technical stack interesting!
+- 💬 Ask me to help with your open source project if you feel overwhelmed!
+I'm very likely to make time to help if I find the idea or technical stack interesting!

 <!--
 **jbanahan/jbanahan** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.